-Netflix Seeks To Become A Free Cash Flow King
+Netflix Seeks To Become A Free Cash Flow King (NASDAQ:NFLX)

 Management Commentary and Financial Status Update

-Netflix reported first quarter 2020 earnings back in April, and during the related quarterly conference call the firm’s CFO Spencer Neumann had this to say in response to an analyst’s question concerning Netflix’s cash flow profile:
+Netflix reported first quarter 2020 earnings back in April, and during the related quarterly conference call, the firm's CFO Spencer Neumann had this to say in response to an analyst's question concerning Netflix's cash flow profile:

 So in terms of cash flow, first, as you saw, we are positive free cash flow in the quarter.
 That wasn't COVID-related.
 To be clear, I mean, we would have been positive free cash flow without the recent COVID events.
 So there was some cushioning of spend in Q1, but most of what we talk about in terms of the impact of kind of slower kind of cash spend in the year, some push content spending is really kind of a full year impact than a Q1 impact.